microsoft/RD-Agent/docs/scens/model_agent_med.rst

 ⚡ Quick Start
 ~~~~~~~~~~~~~~~~~

+Please refer to the installation part in :doc:`../installation_and_configuration` to prepare your system dependency.

 You can try our demo by running the following command:

 - 🐍 Create a Conda Environment